From Loop Groups to 2-Groups

 \begin{defn} \et A category is {\bf skeletal} if isomorphic objects are always equal. \end{defn}

 Every category is equivalent to a skeletal one formed by choosing one representative of each isomorphism class of objects \cite{Mac}.
-As shown in HDA6, the same sort of thing is true in the context of Lie $2$-algebras:
+As shown in HDA6, the same sort of thing is true for Lie $2$-algebras:

 \begin{prop} \et Every Lie $2$-algebra is equivalent, as an object of {\rm Lie2Alg}, to a skeletal one. \end{prop}

 This result helps us classify Lie 2-algebras up to equivalence.
 We begin by reminding the reader of the relationship between $L_{\infty}$-algebras and Lie algebra cohomology described in HDA6: